The stories worth your attention this week

 Why did Canva acquire both Simtheory and Ortto at the same time?

 Both companies were founded by the same leadership team — Chris and Mike Sharkey — so it was likely a single deal structured as two entity acquisitions.
-Simtheory adds agentic AI orchestration capabilities and Ortto adds customer data and marketing automation.
 Together they give Canva the infrastructure to evolve from a design tool into a full marketing operating system.

 What is Meta Muse Spark and how is it different from Llama 4?

-Muse Spark is Meta's first proprietary (non-open-source) large AI model, developed by Meta Superintelligence Labs under Alexandr Wang.
-Llama 4 was Meta's previous flagship open-source model family, which underperformed against developer expectations.
-Muse Spark represents a rebuilt technical approach and a shift toward retaining the model as proprietary infrastructure.
-The immediate significance for marketers is that it powers Meta AI across all Meta platforms and will feed into Advantage+ ad targeting intelligence.
+Muse Spark is Meta’s first proprietary (non-open-source) large AI model, developed by Meta Superintelligence Labs.
+Llama 4 was Meta’s previous open-source flagship which underperformed against expectations.
+Muse Spark represents a rebuilt technical approach and shift toward retaining the model as proprietary infrastructure.

 Is the Semrush AI content study reliable?

-It's substantial — 42,000 blog pages, 20,000 keywords — but relies on GPTZero to classify content as human or AI-generated.
-AI detection tools are imperfect and can misclassify content.
-The directional finding is consistent with other research and Google's E-E-A-T signals, so it's credible even if the specific percentages should be treated as indicative rather than precise.
+It’s substantial — 42,000 blog pages, 20,000 keywords — but relies on GPTZero to classify content as human or AI-generated.
+AI detection tools are imperfect.
+The directional finding is consistent with other research, so it’s credible even if the specific percentages should be treated as indicative rather than precise.

 Should I be worried about building marketing workflows on OpenAI tools given their scale?

 Scale cuts both ways.
-A company at $25B ARR moving toward IPO has strong incentives to maintain reliable API access.
-But it also has pricing power a startup doesn't.
-The practical advice: build core workflows that are model-agnostic where possible.
-Design your prompts and processes so they could be moved to a different provider without rebuilding everything.
+A company at $25B ARR has strong incentives to maintain reliable API access but also has pricing power a startup doesn’t.
+Build core workflows that are model-agnostic where possible so they could be moved to a different provider without rebuilding everything.

 Where can I follow reliable AI marketing news without the noise?

-For practitioner-focused coverage: Marketing Brew (strong on paid social and ad tech), MarketingProfs AI Update (weekly digest), and Search Engine Land (SEO and search).
-For raw AI news: CNBC Tech covers major funding and model launches accurately.
-Be sceptical of roundup-style posts that don't cite primary sources for their statistics.
+Marketing Brew (strong on paid social and ad tech), MarketingProfs AI Update (weekly digest), and Search Engine Land (SEO and search).
+Be sceptical of roundup-style posts that don’t cite primary sources for their statistics.